-For speeds above 60 km/h the activated system shall comply with minimum following distances in the country of operation as defined in paragraph 5.1.2.
+For speeds above $60~\rm km/h$ the activated system shall comply with minimum following distances in the country of operation as defined in paragraph 5.1.2.

-In case the minimum time gap cannot be respected temporarily because of other road users this following distance to a vehicle in front is temporarily disrupted (e.g. vehicle is cutting in, decelerating lead vehicle, etc.), the vehicle shall readjust the minimum following distance at the next available opportunity without any harsh braking unless an emergency manoeuvre would become necessary.
+In case the minimum time gap cannot be respected temporarily because of other road users this following distance to a vehicle in front is temporarily disrupted (e.g. vehicle is cutting in, decelerating lead vehicle, etc.), the vehicle shall readjust the minimum following distance at the next available opportunity without any harsh braking implementing strategies aiming to address significant string instability in order to not disrupt traffic flow, unless an emergency manoeuvre would become necessary.